Commentary: Japan questions working habits, in quest for economic growth

 The founder of another company announced that he had got rid of meeting rooms, thereby making meetings physically impossible and thus shortening the work day.
 A third executive pointed out that eliminating chairs would also cut the time spent in meetings, while allowing for greater flexibility and leading to more rapid decision-making.

 Another participant noted that when Rakuten, the largest Japanese e-commerce company, switched to holding its board meetings in English, these meetings dropped to below an hour.
-(Though someone else observed that the time saved was more than offset by the need to explain everything all over again in Japanese, forcing people to spend even longer in the office, given how low the standard of English proficiency is.)
+(Though someone else observed that the time saved was more than offset by the need to explain everything all over again in Japanese, given how low the standard of English proficiency is, forcing people to spend even more time in the office.)

 The local government in Tokyo is doing its bit to encourage staff to go home earlier by turning off the lights at its offices at 8pm.